 - you suspect the other driver is intoxicated, unlicensed, uninsured, or attempted to leave the scene of the accident.

-If you don’t file a report, you may be subject to a $500 fine, plus court costs.
+If you don’t file a report, you may be fined $500, plus court costs.

 Filing a Claim